-The system that most resembles Nozick’s libertarianism is called the System of Natural Liberty.
-Rawls thinks that this is consistent but wrong.
-He believes that it is unfair for the course of your life to be determined by your family’s social class or your natural abilities.
-These things, he believes are “arbitrary from a moral point of view” (Rawls 1999, 63).
-The System of Natural Liberty does nothing to correct or compensate for either the social or the natural causes of inequality.
+The system that most resembles Nozick’s libertarianism, the System of Natural Liberty, is, in Rawls’s opinion, consistent but wrong.
+He believes that it is unfair for the course of your life to be determined by such morally arbitrary features as your family’s social class or your natural abilities.
+The System of Natural Liberty does nothing to correct or compensate for either source of unfairness.

-Rawls believes that Liberal Equality and Natural Aristocracy are unstable compromises.
+Rawls believes that the case for either Liberal Equality or Natural Aristocracy is unstable.
 If you are convinced that the distribution of goods should not be influenced by morally arbitrary factors, why address only some of those factors rather than addressing them all as Democratic Equality does?
 Someone who moved from Natural Liberty to one of these other systems would not stay there because the line of thinking that leads away from Natural Liberty also leads beyond them.
 Thus, Rawls concludes, only Democratic Equality is both consistent and correct.

 What is the Difference Principle?

 The Difference Principle holds that a society should allow inequality in wealth if and only if that inequality works to the advantage of the worst off class.
 The idea is that people will produce more only if they are allowed to keep at least part of what they produce.
 The poorest people, in turn, are better off living in a more productive society that is unequal than they would be in one that was strictly equal.
 They benefit from the greater production that follows from inequality.
 So the Difference Principle allows inequality because it makes everyone better off.
 But it only allows inequality so long as the worst off benefit.
 Once greater inequality ceases to benefit the worst off class, it is no longer allowed; it would be confiscated by taxes or discouraged by regulations.

 This figure illustrates how the Difference Principle works.